Humboldt Bank Building

-The Humboldt Bank Building is a 19-floor office building at 785 Market Street and Fourth Street in San Francisco, California.
-It was created by the Humboldt Savings Bank, with construction beginning in 1905.
-However, the 1906 San Francisco earthquake destroyed its initial construction phase.
-A new building was completed in 1908.
+The Humboldt Bank Building is a 19-floor Beaux-Arts office building at 785 Market Street and Fourth Street in San Francisco, California.
+It was created by the Humboldt Savings Bank, with construction beginning in 1905, derailed with the 1906 San Francisco earthquake, and then constructed again from 1907 to 1908.
+The architects were Frederick Herman Meyer and Micheal Smith O'Brien.
 The building consists granite, marble, and terra cotta tile facing over reinforced concrete and steel.
-It was built to accent the then-called Call Tower, which was later renovated.

 On October 17, 2024 it was announced that the building would be converted into apartments.